brettbuddin/advent2022/README.md

 I'm doing my [Advent of Code 2022](https://adventofcode.com) in Rust this year.

-To add a day I use [Cargo Generate](https://github.com/cargo-generate/cargo-generate) to generate a crate for that day.
+To add a day use [Cargo Generate](https://github.com/cargo-generate/cargo-generate) to generate a crate for that day:

 ```console
 $ cargo generate --name day02 --path ./template